School of Information Technology

 At Halmstad University, we profile Informatics towards Digital Service Innovation (DSI).
 This implies a focus on how value is created for users, organisations and societies through combining, re-combining and integrating resources into digital services.

 The research in the field combines theories (identification of models, patterns, structures, relationships, processes) with applied and action-oriented research in collaboration with industrial and public partners.
-Read more about the Technology Area's research under the research environment Information Technology:
+Read more about the Technology Area's research under the research environment Embedded and Intelligent Systems (EIS):

 The Technology Area is responsible for and develops courses and programs in informatics at undergraduate, advanced and doctoral level: